Probate Q&A Series

 Key Points to Remember

-• Probate begins when the executor files a petition in the clerk’s office in the decedent’s county of residence.
+• Probate begins when the executor applies in the clerk of superior court’s office in the county of the decedent’s domicile.

 • The executor must file the original will, death certificate, oath and, if needed, a bond.